cmrfrd/Dynamo_Deck/README.md

         "a_static_card":{             <------Name of the card(s) instruction
             "repeat":2,
             "front_face":{
-                "title":"potatoes",   <------not listed in "attributes".
-This
+                "title":"potatoes",   <------"potatoes" is not listed in "attributes".
+                                             Dynamo_Deck understands that and will cause
-                                             attribute will be stored as
+                                             it to be stored as "potatoes"
-                                             "potatoes" because the value name
-                                             is not defined in attributes
-                "name":"attr3"        <------listed in "attributes". "attr3" will
-                                             be replaced by None
+                "name":"attr3"        <------"attr3" islisted in "attributes".
+When this group is created, "attr3" will be replaced with None
             }
         },
-        ...                           <------as static cards as you like
+        ...                           <------Dynamo_Deck is designed so if you want to make a Single card, you can!
+Just give the card values that won't be turned into generators

         "sequential_cards_1":{